 - Clean up the source environment.

-Navigate to the group you want to move.
-Go to the Resource Groups blade in the Azure portal and then navigate to the particular group.
+Navigate to the group you want to move to.
+Go to the Resource Groups blade in the Azure portal and then navigate to the group.

-Here select all the dependent objects on another/independent individual objects.
-The circled area for the check box is using which you may select all the content of one single page listing max 100 resources.
+Here select all the dependent objects on other/independent individual objects.
+The circled area for the check box is using which you may select all the content of one single page listing max one hundred resources.

 Next in the resources to move screen, review the content that are to be moved over which are all automatically selected.
-Then select the subscription and resource group you want to move target.
+Then select the subscription and resource group you want to move to target.
 If the group is not already created, you can create it now in the target subscription

 Now click on the OK button to start the process.
 The job will then be validated and then you will see a notification of the movement in progress, followed by a success or failure notification.
 In the event of a failure, details will be provided on why the resources could not be moved.
 Usually after working through these issues, you can try again.

 Finally, you want to tidy up and delete the original resource group on the source subscription as it's now empty and should not be used again.
-To do this go to the original group and click on Delete group button.
+To do this go to the original group and click on the Delete group button.
 You will be prompted to type in the name of the resource group to confirm you want to continue.

 Known Issues with Migrating Azure Resources